PrinciplesDotDev/principles/principles/documentation-easy-to-amend.md

 +++
-principle = "Ensure documentation is easy to amend" summary = "When encountering documentation, it should be easy to make changes." tags = ["documentation", "code", "practices"] license = "CC BY-SA 4.0"
+principle = "testEnsure documentation is easy to amend" summary = "When encountering documentation, it should be easy to make changes." tags = ["documentation", "code", "practices"] license = "CC BY-SA 4.0"